 Depending on the patient’s particular procedure, liposuction surgery is performed using general anesthesia or localized sedation.
 The best results from liposuction surgery are achieved by patients who may have too much body fat in specific areas but otherwise have stable body weight.
 Your fat cells can increase in size and volume.
 Liposuction reduces the number of fat cells in specific areas.
 The procedure will produce permanent results in your body contours as long as your weight remains stable.
 Liposuction surgery is offered to both women and men.

 Like any surgery, liposuction comes with risks including infection, bleeding, poor wound healing, and adverse reaction to anesthesia or other medications or materials used in the procedure.
 Surface irregularities may occur.
-You will experience bruising for up to four weeks following liposuction.
+Following liposuction Phoenix patients will experience bruising for up to four weeks following liposuction.
 Some patients also have some postoperative numbness that subsides over time.

 Depending on the amount of fat to be removed, your surgery may be performed in a hospital and require an overnight stay, or in an outpatient setting that allows you to go home the same day.